xmm/jvmcraft/README.md

 - **`MemCacheAsync`**: An interface that defines an asynchronous cache designed for use with the Ratpack framework.
 It returns a ratpack.Promise, enabling seamless integration with Ratpack’s asynchronous programming model.
 - **`MemCacheRedis`**: An implementation of the MemCacheAsync interface that utilizes Redis as the underlying storage through the Lettuce package.
 This implementation is ideal for multi-instance applications, as it leverages Redis to provide distributed caching.

+The primary goal of both MemCached and MemCacheAsync is to atomically check for the presence of a key and save data only if the key is unique, ensuring consistent and reliable caching behavior.

 ## Installation

 Add the library to your project by including it in your `build.gradle` or `build.gradle.kts`: